supposedly/booksy/spec/d+ds.md

       this application to manage media distribution.
 ### [ROLES] ###
    >> Roles are permission groups assigned to users that determine the degree of freedom
-      to which these users are allowed to use the application.
+      to which they are allowed to use the application.
 There are three default roles, described below.
    ----
    > Administrator: